redac/chatbot-admin-app/README.md

 ### 2. Initialize the database

-Run the following command to initialize your SQLite database file and the prisma client.
+Run the following command to create your SQLite database file.
 This also creates the `Bot` table that is defined in [`prisma/schema.prisma`](./server/prisma/schema.prisma):

 ```
-cd server && npx prisma generate
+npx prisma migrate dev --name init
 ```

 ### 3. Launch the application